 The Psalmist of Psalm 118 reminds us that each day is “the day that the Lord has made” and we should “rejoice and be glad in it.”
 Instead of rushing through our lives of stress and strain, hoping that each day will be better than the previous one, we ought to live in the present that God has given us, finding God’s grace for today even if our circumstances are painful.

-To find peace and contentment, we must cherish our fellowship with God’s people.
+To find peace and contentment, we must cherish our fellowship with others, whether they are family, friends, or even strangers.
+We must reject our relationships with things, and embrace the people God leads in our lives.
 The greatest gift we have is not the things, the possessions, the prestige, or the popularity we find in life.
 The greatest gifts we have in life are the relationships God has given us.
 Instead of replacing these relationships with busyness, superficiality, and isolation, we should ensure that we give priority to building loving relationships with the people God has placed in our lives.